1. Introduction

 1. Home page access

-The Global Dashboard tab is visible on the Home page only when there is at least 1 analysis exists and the Stats Service is setup (number 1 in the yellow box).
+The Global Dashboard tab is visible on the Home page only if at least one analysis exists and the Stats Service is set up.

 1. Global Dashboard statistics sharing option